Introduction to Operator Overloading in Python

 2. Multiplication Operator Overloaded

-Another similar example of a binary operator involved in the overloading process can be noticed in the usage of ‘ * ‘.
-This operator not only responsible for multiplying two given numbers but also has the capability to perform the repetition of strings and lists.
+Another similar example of a binary operator involved in the overloading process can be noticed in the usage of’ * ‘.
+Not only does this operator multiply two numbers, but it is also capable of repeating strings and lists.

 Example